CoMfUcIoS/ConventionalComments-ext/README.md

 # Conventional Comments for GitHub

-A browser extension that adds a floating panel for easily adding Conventional Comments to your GitHub pull requests, issues, and discussions.
+A browser extension that adds a floating panel for quickly inserting Conventional Comments on GitHub pull requests, issues, discussions, and inline review threads (Files tab included).
+Highlights existing comments that follow the convention.

 ## About Conventional Comments